diegodru/episode-manager/PartPosition/README.md

 > expression).
 This enables the actual sorting by analyzing content be done
 > locally on the user's end to then send the result to the server.

 To handle sorting with the developer experience in mind, the expected payload could include an array with the current position values (or the parts' composite ids) of the parts wished to sort in the desired order.
 The payload needn't to include all parts of an episode, only the parts wished to be repositioned.
 The server would be responsible to update the position field of the parts included in the array with the index in which its current position value (or the part's composite id) is found within the array.

+> [!IMPORTANT]
-Then, the remaining parts not included in the array (iterating from the lowest position value to the highest) would have their position field updated to a cached integer (with starting value equal to the length of the array) and increased by one with each successive update.
+> The remaining parts not included in the array (iterating from the lowest
+> position value to the highest) would have their position field updated to a
+> cached integer (with starting value equal to the length of the array) and
+> increased by one with each successive update.

 ```JSON
 {